SiliconLabsSoftware/bluetooth_applications/bluetooth_fir_sensor_mlx90632/README.md

    ![IR thermometer device on Simplicity connect app](image/IR_thermoter_device.png)

-5. You can launch the Console that is integrated in Simplicity Studio or can use a third-party terminal tool like TeraTerm to receive the logs from the virtual COM port.
+5. You can launch the Console that is integrated in Simplicity Studio or can use a third-party terminal tool like Tera Term to receive the logs from the virtual COM port.

    ![server console log](image/sensor_device_log.png)

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.

+---